 Be especially mindful of processed meats and boxed convenience foods that contain packets of sauces or dehydrated ingredients.
 Also, be wary of food categories that appear to have healthy images – like yogurt, hot and cold cereal and bars of all types – but may actually contain unwanted sugars and processed ingredients.
 It’s possible to get healthy versions of all of these foods but you have to be prepared to do your research and, possibly, pay a little more for them.

 Ignore marketing-oriented terms like natural, organic and light on the front of packages and concentrate only on the nutrition and ingredient labels.
 If you don’t have experience with reading food labels, read my post “Making Good Food Choices” for a detailed overview.
 Here is the Cliffs Notes version:

-- Maximize – fiber, protein and grains (such as wheat and oats) that have the term “100% whole” preceding
+- Maximize – fiber, protein and 100% whole grains, such as wheat and oats

 - Minimize – salt/sodium, processed (not whole) flours, added natural sweeteners (sugar, honey, syrups) and artificial sweeteners (aspartame, sucralose)